aws-samples/sagemaker-run-notebook/QuickStart.md

 One of the policies created here is `ExecuteNotebookClientPolicy-us-east-1` (replace `us-east-1` with the name of the region you're running in).
 If you're not running with administrative permissions, you should add that policy to the user or role that you're using to invoke and schedule notebooks.

-For complete information on the roles and policies as well as the source code for the Lambda function, see the `cloudformation.yml` file distributed with the software.
+For complete information on the roles and policies as well as the source code for the Lambda function, see the [`cloudformation.yml` on GitHub][cfn-template].

 #### 3. Create a Docker container to run the notebook